mirix/approaches-to-diarisation/README.md

 ### CALIBRATION ###

 The 40 (22 public + 18 confidential) samples employed to develop this procedure contain 1-3 speakers and UMAP and HDBSCAN parametres have been calibrated accordingly, but, in principle, it should support any undetermined number of speakers.
-Heuristics or ML may be required in the future in order to guess the ideal parameter set for each sample (to do).
+Heuristics or ML may be required in the future in order to guess the ideal parameter set for each sample (ToDo).